j3lte/spidertrap/README.md

 - Runs a webserver that responds to all requests with a list of random links.
 It mimics an Apache directory index.
 - Adds a `robots.txt` file that baits certain crawlers to crawl random links
+- Add a `sitemap.xml` file that baits certain crawlers to crawl random links
 - Optionally add a delay to the response which can be accumulated based on the path segments (the further down the path, the longer the delay)

 ## Installation